Welcome to our quick and easy presentation tricks for bloggers.

 Don’t make paragraphs too long

-Sometimes you have a lot to say – fine – just break it up with sub-headings or an image or graphic.
+Sometimes you have a lot to say.
+This is fine.
+Just break it up with sub-headings or an image or graphic.
 One of our best blogging pals is Nerissa’s Life, with cat blogger Seville.
 He writes longer posts than many but check this out – well presented text interspersed with images.

 Seville might, if he needed to, use a sub-heading.
 It’s all about keeping your post in visually ‘bite sized’ chunks with good punctuation and grammar.
 Savannah does it so well with well placed images.
 How long is the post?
 You are too absorbed by the good presentation to tell!